Langerz82/roguequest/README.md

 ## UPDATES:
 11/11/2023
 Items and Quests may have been wiped for current accounts.
 This was needed as they save in a new format.
-Having it done now will make the saving backend faster, thanks in advance.
+Having it done now will make the saving backend faster, thanks for your understanding.

 09/11/2023 Version 0.85 Released.
 * Initial Craft System Added.
 You can now craft armors, weapons and gather nodes will come later on.